EchoLinkTech/EchoLinkPlatform/EchoLinkDapp/docs/source/echolink_dapp.rst

-EchoLink DApp
+EkoLink DApp
 --------------

 EchoLink is a blockchain based system that provides verified education, skill, and work experience information.
 Taking advantage of blockchain technology’s immutability and time stamp functionality, EchoLink provides users with trusted information regarding a job candidate’s education, skill, and work experience.
+EkoLink is built on the EKO Blockchain Platform.

 .. toctree::
    :maxdepth: 3